seanjin97/geekout-2024/docs/docs/frontend/checkpoint2.md

 Axios, which is a popular library is mainly used to send asynchronous HTTP requests to REST endpoints, helps to streamline the communication with the backend.
 You can use Axios to interact with APIs, fetch data, and perform various HTTP operations.

-Here's a function which calls the update endpoint.
+Here's a function which calls the update (PUT) endpoint.

 ``` jsx
 const updateTodoItem = async (newDone) => {